bowdoin-algorithms-f23/bowdoin-algorithms-f23.github.io/lectures.md

 ### Week 11.5, 12, 13.5:    Graphs Basics.
 BFS and DFS and their applications.
 Topological order.
+Dynamic programming on DAGs.
 _Nov 9, 14, 16, 17, 21_